 When you think of a leader, who do you imagine?
-If it’s anyone other than yourself, then you’re doing yourself a major disservice.
+Is it a CEO?
+Political leader?
+Top-performing athlete?
+If it’s anyone other than yourself, you’re doing yourself a major disservice.

-The thing about leadership is that, at some point or another, we’re all given the opportunity to do it, and yet, some live through their whole lives thinking of themselves as having little or no agency, say or power with respect to the direction of their own life.
+The thing about leading is, at some point or another, we’re all given the opportunity to do it.
+And yet, some people live through their lives thinking of themselves as having little or no leadership skills, say or power with respect to the direction of their own life.

-Whether you’re the head of a major corporation, the pastor of a local church, a parent or you’re flying solo and trying to figure out your next move, you have ample opportunities to become a great leader each and every day.
+Whether you’re the head of a major corporation, the pastor of a local church, a parent or you’re flying solo and trying to figure out your next move, you have ample opportunities to improve leadership skills and become a great leader each and every day.

-That said, if you don’t have a strong idea of the qualities and skills that constitute a great leader, then you’ll be forced to follow in any direction the current takes you rather than forge your own path and lead the type of life that maximizes your full potential.
+That said, if you don’t have a strong idea of the leadership skills that constitute a great leader, then you’ll be forced to follow in any direction the current takes you rather than forging your own path and leading the type of life that maximizes your full potential.

-So, let’s examine the core leadership traits that are the foundation of a great leader so you can practice cultivating them and begin applying them today.
+These are just a few examples of leadership skills that can be used in a wide variety of situations.
+So, let’s examine the core abilities of a good leader so you can practice cultivating them and begin applying them today.

 Looking at them, the general said, “The answer is obvious, gentlemen.”
 He gave them the answer.